khartinger/mqtt4home/readme.md

 ## Welcome to mqtt4home
+_How can I connect sensors and actuators at home?_
+If you are asking yourself this question, you have come to the right place.
+This project describes with many examples,
+* how to set up a Raspberry Pi (RasPi for short) as a control center ("broker") and
-This project describes in many examples how to network sensors and actuators at home using the MQTT protocol.
-A Raspberry Pi (RasPi for short) serves as the control center ("broker").<br>
+* how to network sensors and actuators at home using the MQTT protocol.

 Information about the MQTT protocol is available at [https://mqtt.org/](https://mqtt.org/).

 ### General Assumptions